flass/pantagruel/README.md

 # each folder contains a set of files with all the assembly and annotation information
 ```

-When providong your on 'custom' genomes, the folder which path is given as the argument of options `a|--custom_ass`should  have a content looking like this:
+When providing your on 'custom' genomes, the folder which path is given as the argument of options `a|--custom_ass`should  have a content looking like this:

 ```sh
 # for instance if used the command `pantagruel  -d databasename -r /root/folder -a ./user_genomes init`